paspao/springboot-kiss-architecture/README.md

 In the course of my development experiences I have been able to experiment with various types of technologies, having the possibility to see the development of an application both from the client side (like a SPA or a native App) and from server side.
 By relying on such experience, I tried to develop a simple architecture that involves the respect of fundamental *PATTERNS* in a *CRUD* context.
 I will try to show the foundations of this architecture, used as a starting point in all my projects.

-Into the designing of this architecture I have tried to keep in mind the KISS concept, and in this perspective I have provided 5 layers also called tiers, with a specific logics of use, namely:
+Into the design of this architecture I have tried to keep in mind the KISS concept, and in this perspective I have provided 5 layers also called tiers, with a specific logics of use:

 * FRONTEND
 * API